 Degree seeking students are assessed the tuition and fee rate associated with their program, regardless of the course taken.
 Non-degree seeking students are assessed the undergraduate tuition rate for undergraduate courses and the graduate rate for graduate courses.

-Students accepted into specific undergraduate academic programs by The Office of Part-time and Graduate Enrollment Services are assessed tuition at the part-time rate if registered for less than 12 credit hours.
+Students accepted into an undergraduate Applied Arts & Science program on a part-time basisare assessed tuition at the part-time rate if registered for less than 12 credit hours.
 If registered for full time (12 to 18 hours) students will be assessed the full time undergraduate rate.

 Courses taken for audit are assessed tuition at one-half the normally assessed rate.